jamesjiaxingjian/jamesjiaxingjian.github.io/_pages/cv.md

 Biography
 =====
-James Jiaxing Jian received a Master’s degree in Linguistics from Peking University, where he also got intensive academic training in Chinese Indonesian history.
-He received his Bachelor’s degree in Indonesian from Shanghai International Studies University.
+James Jiaxing JIAN is currently a PhD student at the University of Sydney (USYD).
+His research interests include translocal Chinese Indonesians, Chinese communities in Southeast Asia, and Southeast Asian Chinese in Australia, with a focus on culture, identity, history, and languages.

-He is currently a PhD student at the University of Sydney.
-His research interests include translocal Chinese Indonesians and Chinese communities in Southeast Asia, with a focus on culture, identity, history, and languages.
+He received a Master’s degree in Linguistics from Peking University (PKU), where he also got intensive academic training in Indonesian Studies and Global History.
+He received his Bachelor’s degree in Indonesian from Shanghai International Studies University (SISU).

 Education
 ======